Observables and Dynamics, Quantum to Classical, from a Relativity Symmetry and Noncommutative Geometric Perspective: WWGM Formalism as Representation of Group C*-algebra Corresponding to Coherent State Representation

 We especially want to emphasize here our perspective that all of the mathematical structures behind the physical theory naturally manifest themselves from the (relativity) symmetry group and its associated structures.
 The Hilbert space of pure states is an irreducible unitary representation of the group and the observable algebra is an irreducible representation of the group ($C^*$-)algebra.
 The former as an irreducible representation of the latter, within our framework, sits naturally inside the latter; the natural (noncommutative algebraic) multiplicative actions of which is the operator action.
 For a somewhat parallel picture for describing mixed states, we bring in the notion of a Tomita representation \cite{TT,trep}, which sees a density matrix (for a mixed state) as a vector in a Hilbert space (of operators).
 This is particularly useful for describing symmetry in the Koopman-von Neumann formulation in the symmetry contraction limit.
 Symmetries are represented as unitary transformations on the Hilbert spaces and inner automorphisms of the observable algebra.
 The dynamical picture naturally follows.
+So, the analysis here establishes explicitly that the $\tilde{G}(3)$ plays the complete role of a relativity symmetry to quantum mechanics and give the classical approximation of the Newtonian case in all corresponding aspects.